Australia at the Winter Olympics: Sliding events

 The first Australian to compete in bobsleigh represented Great Britain.
 Frederick McEvoy drove the British two-man and four-man bobsleighs in 1936, earning fourth place and a bronze respectively, and carried the British flag at the opening ceremony.
 Australia first competed in bobsleigh in 1988, and has competed in the event in every Olympics since, except for 2002.
 Paul Narracott became the first Australian to compete at both the Summer and Winter Olympics: he competed in the 1984 Summer Olympics in athletics, and participated in bobsleigh in 1992 as the brakeman.
 Australia competed in luge in 1992 and 1994.
 They did not compete in skeleton in 2002.

 Australia competed in all three sports in 2006.
 In bobsleigh, Australia competed in the two-man and two-woman events, and was the highest-placed country to miss qualifications for an Olympic berth in the four-man event at the 2006 Challenge Cup.
 The Australian Olympic Committee unsuccessfully tried to have the Brazilian bobsleigh team thrown out due to the use of drugs by Armando dos Santos, so that Australia would take its place.
 Hannah Campbell-Pegg came 23rd in luge, and Michelle Steele, a beach flag sprinter chosen from a systematic program to identify a potential skeleton medal-winner from female non-winter athletes, came 13th due to inexperience with the intimidating and technical track.
 Shaun Boyle represented Australia in the men's skeleton and placed 22nd.
 In 2010, Australia was represented by two 2-man bobsleigh teams, Chris Spring with Duncan Harvey, and Jeremy Rolleston with Duncan Pugh.
 Australia's second Skeleton athlete to complete at an Olympic Games, Anthony Deane, finished 23rd after only 18 months in the sport, while Emma Lincoln-Smith and Melissa Hoar came 10th and 12th respectively.
 Until 2010, Australia had placed in the bottom half of the field in every sliding event it has entered, and came last in the luge in 1994.
 Lincoln-Smith's effort in the skeleton in 2010 changed this record.

 In 2018, Australia added another two Skeleton athletes to their list of Olympians, John Farrow and Jackie Narracott, finishing 19th and 16th respectfully.
+Australia's first medal success in Skeleton came from Jaclyn Narracott winning silver at Beijing in 2022.
+In 2026, Australia was represented in Bobsleigh by four athletes, as well as Skeleton and Luge with one each.